Selkirk College, Attn: Ian Luckhurst

 Outside of Work

 Ian is an outdoor enthusiast: he loves mountain biking, rock climbing, mountaineering, paddle boarding, hiking, skiing (downhill and cross country), back country touring, sky diving (well, only once and that was enough) - pretty much anything that gets him outside enjoying any type of weather.
 Ian also enjoys painting and being artistic when he is able.
 He has dabbled with guitar and can play a few chords.
-Ian is especially excited about his latest adventure of becoming a new father, an experience of a lifetime.
+Ian is especially excited about his latest adventure of being a father to his son and daughter, an experience of a lifetime.